Skip to main content

 async function handleKycAbandoned(data) {

-// Schedule reminder email
+// Schedule reminder email (resolve contact via entityId in your DB)

 await queue.scheduleEmail({